 It’s been a successful summer for Midwestern Software Solutions.
 We added four more new state Department of Transportation clients within a span of five months.
 After receiving the go ahead from the Washington State DOT in June, MS2 will begin doing business with Florida, Tennessee and Puerto Rico.
 All of these new clients will be using our cloud-based Transportation Data Management System (TDMS) to improve the way they map, manage, report and analyze state-wide traffic data.
-MS2 now serves twenty-one state DOT’s.
+MS2 now serves twenty-three state DOT’s.

 The Florida Department of Transportation selected MS2 to provide for a new TDMS in May.
 The new TDMS replaces the system used by FDOT, called Traffic Polling and Analysis System.
 This was an application designed in the early 2000’s and operated within a UNIX/Oracle environment.
 The new TDMS consists of MS2’s Traffic Count Database System with the Autopolling Extension, Highway Performance Monitoring System and our Non-Motorized Database System for managing and analyzing pedestrian and bicycle data.